-When choosing the data type, consider the need for whole numbers versus fractional numbers.
+In choosing the data type, consider the need for whole numbers versus fractional numbers.
 If you only need to store whole numbers, such as 12 or 12,345,678, specify a short or long integer.
-If you need to store fractional numbers with decimal places, such as 0.23 or 1234.5678, specify a float or a double.
+If you need to store fractional numbers that have decimal places, such as 0.23 or 1234.5678, specify a float or a double.

 -32,768 to 32,767

-Numeric values without fractional values within a specific range; coded values
+Numeric values without fractional values within specific range; coded values

 -2,147,483,648 to 2,147,483,647

-Numeric values without fractional values within a specific range
+Numeric values without fractional values within specific range

 Float (single-precision floating-point number)

 Numeric values with fractional values within specific range